engineblock/engineblock/docs/core_concepts.md

 # Core Concepts

-EM is a machine pattern for test design and execution.
+EngineBlock (EB) is a machine pattern for test design and execution.
 This guide is intended to illustrate the moving parts and how they work together.
-In simplest form, EM serves as control wiring for a set of inputs, actions on those inputs, and instrumentation to measure the result of those actions.
+In simplest form, EB serves as control wiring for a set of inputs, actions on those inputs, and instrumentation to measure the result of those actions.

 ## Scenario

-A runtime instance of EM is called a Scenario.
+A runtime instance of EB runs a Scenario.
 A scenario is the sandbox within which multiple activities run concurrently.

 ## Activity